Part One: What Are Inbound Links And How To Find Them

 Hereâs how it workedâ¦ I would build a site on, say, hair tonics, for example.
 Then I would message one of my niche blogging buddies and see if they had a domain in the beauty supply or hair care niche.
 Anything related to the niche would work and, in return, I would link to something of theirs from yet another niche blog.
 That’s three-way linking and, simply put, is a bad idea.
 Google isn’t new at this and can, and will, find those desperate attempts at cheating the system and you just might end up paying a major price for it.

 I recommend natural link building and concentrate on building relationships and using social media as much as possible.
-Don’t waist valuable time and energy trying to cheat a system that changes without notice and can stay two or three plays ahead of you at any given time.
-It’s like playing chess with a super computer that will destroy your blog when it beats you; not a good idea.
+Don’t waste valuable time and energy trying to cheat a system that changes without notice and can stay two or three plays ahead of you at any given time.
+It’s like playing chess with a supercomputer that will destroy your blog when it beats you; not a good idea.

 Seek And Search Out Those Links